backswan0/sparta-week2-kiosk/README.md

   - Displays the entire burger menu to the user including the name, cost, and brief information
   - Informs the user of the selected menu item
   - Exits the program if zero or a number outside the menu index range is input
-- **Usage**: Receives an integer from the user, which points to the menu item that the user wants
+- **Usage**: Receives an integer from the user that corresponds to the menu item the user wants

 ### 2️⃣ Level 2. level2.package
 - **Characteristics**